pjs902/jax-demo/README.md

     TracerBoolConversionError: Attempted boolean conversion of traced array with shape bool[].
-    The error occurred while tracing the function function_with_if at /var/folders/ky/t4214cvn41x2pt7m57v3mlfrbv8h84/T/ipykernel_44342/1602498362.py:1 for jit.
+    The error occurred while tracing the function function_with_if at /var/folders/ky/t4214cvn41x2pt7m57v3mlfrbv8h84/T/ipykernel_91983/1602498362.py:1 for jit.
 This concrete value was not available in Python because it depends on the value of the argument x.
     See https://jax.readthedocs.io/en/latest/errors.html#jax.errors.TracerBoolConversionError

+When we try to JIT compile this function, we get an error.
+The error message is a bit of a mess, but it does tell us that JAX was unable to trace the function and points us to the line that caused the problem.

+In most cases, there are ways to rewrite your code to avoid these issues.
+For example, you can use `jnp.where` instead of an IF statement.

 ```python
 # can rewrite the same function to be more jax-friendly